ZarimpaAnna/pet-care-application/README.md

 - **Pet** represents a pet belonging to an Owner.
 - **Vaccination** stores vaccination information for a specific Pet.
 - **MedicalRecord** stores medical history and veterinary visit information for a specific Pet.

+### Business Logic

+The application includes computed health-related information that is derived dynamically rather than stored in the database:

+- **Vaccination Status**
+  - `NO_DUE_DATE` — no next due date is defined
+  - `EXPIRED` — the next due date has passed
+  - `UPCOMING` — the next due date is today or within the next 30 days
+  - `VALID` — the vaccination does not fall into any of the above categories
+- **Microchip Status**
+  - `REGISTERED` — a microchip number is present
+  - `NOT_REGISTERED` — no microchip number is present
+- **Overdue Vaccinations**
+  - Each pet indicates whether it has at least one vaccination with a past due date.

 ## Tech Stack